propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.45 =
+* Cater for no availabilities having been selected under 'Property Hive > Settings > Emails > Only Include Properties With Statuses' when returning matches
+* Make contact an applicant when put onto a viewing if not already and add a note to their history
+* Fixed undefined index error when matching properties when 'Send Matching Properties' field not present

 = 1.4.44 =
 * Record when a price change occurs from anywhere (i.e. done manually or via a property import) and add it to the property history.